 And speaking of tardiness…

 So one of the big thing that my school has focused on in the past couple of years is attendance.
 You can’t be successful if you don’t show up, right?
 Classrooms receive rewards for attendance, students are rewarded, etc. But is it really the students that dictate their attendance?
 I feel like the focus is on the wrong person.
 I remember as a kid that my mom wasn’t putting up with having us home for a bunch of sick days, that’s for sure.
-So I am having a lot of trouble understand why parents are allowing their child to stay home for small things or allowing them to lollygag about the house in the morning.
+So I am having a lot of trouble understanding why parents are allowing their child to stay home for small things or allowing them to lollygag about the house in the morning.
 I have a student who has been late almost every single day this entire year.
 Yes, this is one of those “I’m frustrated” blog entries.

 I guess where this is leading is that attendance and being on time for school is important for more than one reason.
 Yes, the obvious…academics.
 You can’t believe how much a child can miss in just one day.
 Your child might be absent on the day where the teacher explains a complicated math concept and the students problem solve in groups and now they have missed out on that initial understanding.
 And ok…if this only happens once, it’s probably not a big deal.
 But then again, this blog isn’t geared towards parents whose children only miss a day or two each quarter.
 Missing lesson after lesson eats away at a student’s confidence, knowledge base, background knowledge, positive attitude about school, and most of all, grades, which follow him or her from year to year (more about grades and test scores later).